charlottekyng/usb-modules-v2/README.md

     SAMPLE3T2
     SAMPLE3N
     ```
-1. sample sets (required for ANALYSIS_TYPE = SOMATIC, default: sample_sets.txt, consisting of samples within sample sheet above, each row contains all samples from a given individual, with the germline sample last, tab or space delimited
+1. Sample sets (required for `ANALYSIS_TYPE = SOMATIC`, default: `sample_sets.txt`, consisting of samples within sample sheet above, each row contains all samples from a given individual, with the germline sample last, tab or space delimited
     ```
     >head sample_sets.txt
     SAMPLE1T SAMPLE1N
     SAMPLE2T SAMPLE2N
     SAMPLE3T1 SAMPLE3T2 SAMPLE3N
     ```
-1. sample splits (required for
+1. Sample splits (required for one of these two scenarios, depending on your data, default: `samples.split.txt`)
     * multiple sets of fastqs per sample, in which case the first column is the <SAMPLE_NAME>, the second column is <SAMPLE_NAME>\_<RUN_NAME>.
-See below on setting up the unprocessed\_fastq directory; or
+See below on setting up the `unprocessed\_fastq` directory; or
         ```
         >head samples.split.txt
         SAMPLE1N SAMPLE1N_RUN1